medinajorge/PhD-utils/README.md

 ## Numba-accelerated permutation tests
 Subpackage `utils.stats.tests.permutation`.
-- Faster permutation tests for the differences in means.
+- Faster permutation tests for the means and medians.
 Includes paired case.
 - Scheme for adding other statistics in a numba-compatible way (`_permutation_test_2sample_paired` and `_permutation_test_2sample_not_paired` functions)

 ## Example